PeterZG/Pizza-Order-Manager/README.md

 ## Acknowledgments

-This project was inspired by coursework for **COMP1511** at UNSW.
+This project was inspired by the coursework at UNSW.
 Original concepts and ideas were refined into this standalone demonstration.